fossasia/open-event-wsgen/docs/INSTALLATION_AWS_DOCKER.md

-# How to install the Open Event Web App Generator on AWS
+# How to install the Open Event Web App Generator on AWS Docker

 ## Phase 1